IUD And Acne: Causes And How To Prevent It

 - Copper IUDs: Copper IUDs do not cause acne after insertion.
 Since they are free from hormones, the chances of breakouts or aggravation of acne are lower.

 - Hormonal IUDs: Hormonal IUDs could be challenging for women who already have acne.
 People with acne are found to have larger sebaceous glands and are affected by hormones like testosterone and androgen.
-Hormonal IUD contains progestin, which has a tendency to give rise to androgenic activities.
+Hormonal IUD contains progestin, which tends to give rise to androgenic activities.
 This leads to excess oil production, clogging of pores, and a sudden acne flare-up (2).

 Many women wrongly conclude that their breakouts are a result of their IUD.
 Learn how to figure if a breakout is caused by acne below.